manoaquest/manoaquest.github.io/index.md

 Each group member worked in their own branch and then merged into the master branch when we all completed our work.

 ![Image](/screenshots/m2network.png)

+## Milestone 3 - Let's Finish this!:
+For this milestone, we realized that we got a lot done during the last milestone, so we would ensure we reached our MVP before the deadline which included a LOT more!

+- Ensure all pages are connected
+- Ensure database setup is perfect
+- Correct routing based on user login
+- 404, Unauthorized page creation
+- Uniform styling!
+- Custom sprites!

 [GitHub Project - Milestone 3](https://github.com/manoaquest/Manoa-Quest/projects/1)